Desktop Notifications (Browser Push Notifications)

 At this time, desktop notification sounds are not customizable.
 These are browser notifications, so you will need to have your browser open in order to receive these push notifications.

-Lastly, if everything there is set, we can help diagnose the problem further if you can open your Chrome, Safari, or Firefox developer console and take a screenshot of the results after you run this script:
+Lastly, if everything is set, we can help diagnose the problem further if you can open your Chrome, Safari, or Firefox developer console and take a screenshot of the results after you run this script:

 navigator.serviceWorker.ready.then(function(t) {